tom-henderson/tom-henderson.github.io/_posts/2022-01-11-wrangling-gmail-filters.md

 To build this inside Gmail I would need to remember to add all the conditions and actions for every rule - forgetting to add the `list` condition to the last rule would delete everything from that address, not just messages to that list.

-It’s also easy to make quite complex rules, although the yaml does get a bit harder to read:
+It’s also easy to make fairly complex rules:

 {% highlight yaml %}

-wordlist: &wordlist
+- from:
+    all:
+      - -work.com
+      - -example.com
+  more:
+    - subject:
+        any:
           - webcast
           - webinar
           - workshop
           - scrum

-- from:
-    not:
-      - work.com
-      - example.com
-  more:
-    - subject: { any: [*wordlist] }
       label: Webinars
       archive: true

-    - has: { any: [*wordlist] }
+    - has:
+        any:
+          - webcast
+          - webinar
+          - workshop
+          - scrum
       label: Webinars
       archive: true
 {% endhighlight %}